fourTheorem/serverless-ecommerce-workshop/lessons/03-apis-lambda/README.md

 }
 ```

-This means that when we pass a response object to the `callback` function in our Lambda,
-the object should have the following keys:
+This means that the object returned from a Lambda function invoked by API Gateway should have the following keys:

   - `statusCode`: the HTTP status code (e.g. 200, 404, ...)
   - `headers`: a dictionary of response headers (e.g. `{"Access-Control-Allow-Origin": "*"}` for CORS)